Follow us

-• Finally, we summarize and learn what we can do to fight back against misinformation in our wrap-up section, “the cannoli”, and send any leftovers in a "doggy bag" appendix at the end of each article.
+Finally, we summarize and learn what we can do to fight back against misinformation in our wrap-up section, “the cannoli”, and send any leftovers in a "doggy bag" appendix at the end of each article.

-• Check out our Worm Collection below for the latest COVID-19 fact-checking of media and government news:
+Check out our Worm Collection below for the latest COVID-19 fact-checking of media and government news:

-The ending of the US PHE does not mean that Covid is not a significant threat nor that we as a country don't still need the government relief.
+This third Worms in Your Spaghetti Edition takes a closer look at the ending of the US Public Health Emergency (PHE) and the WHO ending of the Public Health Emergency of International Concern (PHEIC).
+We discover that these actions do NOT mean (like one would think) that COVID-19 is not still a significant threat.
+Conversely, people still need the government relief and an impetus to keep using protections.
 Removing provisions that affect access to food, healthcare, tests, and treatments will increase hardship as well as transmission of COVID-19.
-It increases the problems of complacency and misinformation.
-We will all need to work harder to reduce transmission.
+It also increases the problems of complacency and misinformation.
+As a result, we will all need to work harder to reduce transmission.
 The Cannoli?
 We can.

-A recently published scientific consensus states COVID-19 is a global threat, and strategic actions by health organizations and governments to implement awareness are needed.
-Instead, dominating headlines is The WHO's report of a 90% drop in death rate, and a call for optimism-- but is the COVID-19 death rate and accurate metric to use in making public policy?
-Find out in this Worms
+Instead, dominating headlines is the World Health Organization's (WHO's) report of a 90% drop in death rate, and a call for optimism.
+But is the COVID-19 death rate an accurate metric to use in making public policy?
+Find out in this first edition of Worms in Your Spaghetti , as we pull out the misinformation and disinformation.

 #3 Worms in your spaghetti